CybersecurityForDemocracy/trackers-not-equal/website-configurations/data-analysis/README.md

 pip install -r requirements.txt
 ```

+The analysis code has been tested with Python3.8.

 ## Tables

 The *table_i.ipynb* files generate the tables that contain results from our analysis in the paper.
 If you wish to compile them in a latex environment you need to include the following macros.